Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

 for all $ u_1 , u_2 \in B(R) $ independently of $ m $.
 Then

-Consequently, $ \lim f_m^{-1}(q) = p = f^{-1}(q) $, as required. \end{proof} Once it is known the $ f_m^{-1} $ converge pointwise, in these circumstances local uniform convergence follows, but this is not required for application of Lemma \ref{lem:wcj}. \begin{lem} Suppose $ (f_m) $ is a sequence of $ K $-quasiconformal mappings, $ f_m (0) = 0 $ for all $ m $, and
+Consequently, $ \lim f_m^{-1}(q) = p = f^{-1}(q) $ as required. \end{proof} Once it is known the $ f_m^{-1} $ converge pointwise local uniform convergence follows (in the specified circumstances of the lemma), but this is not a hypothesis of Lemma \ref{lem:wcj} so we can make do without it.